 Warning: There are no banks or ATMs on the islands; thieves target guest houses on Perhentian Kecil because they know that travelers must bring enough cash to the islands.

 Perhentian Islands resorts.
 Accommodations on the Perhentian Islands tend towards the budget to the mid-range, with the Perhentian Island Resort taking up the high end of the scale.
-Click on the links below to survey your options.
+Survey your options online.